China: handling internal investigations

 How internal investigations begin

-These efforts by the Chinese enforcement agencies to encourage whistleblowing and the lure of potential financial incentives indicate the heightened risk faced by multinational corporations operating in China for which compliance programmes need to be specifically tailored.
-Specifically, it underscores the need for companies to ensure the availability of an internal reporting system whereby complaints of any suspected wrongdoing or misconduct are effectively investigated and properly addressed.
+These regulations highlight the need for multinational corporations operating in China to ensure the availability of an internal reporting system whereby complaints of any suspected wrongdoing or misconduct are heard, effectively investigated and addressed.

-Given these various regulations, it is important that employees’ consent should be proactively obtained before data is collected from their workplace and computers (including computers allocated to them by the company).
-Normally, the key to properly handling employees’ personal information and obtaining consent as early as possible is through proper drafting of employee contracts and staff handbooks, which should contain provisions regarding collection and use of employees’ information and limiting use of employers’ computers for work-related purposes only.
-One should, however, note that the validity of employees’ prior consent given in this manner is yet to be tested in China.
+Given these various regulations, it is important that employees' consent should be proactively obtained before data is collected from their workplace and devices (including devices allocated to them by the company).
+Normally, the key to properly handling employees' personal information and obtaining consent as early as possible is through proper drafting of employee contracts and staff handbooks, which should contain provisions regarding collection and use of employees' information and limiting use of employers' devices for work-related purposes only.
+One should, however, note that the validity of employees' prior consent given in this manner is yet to be tested in China.

 When documents are collated, measures should also be taken to exclude personal information from the review unless express consent is given by the affected individual.
 In practice, such personal information may include identification numbers, bank information, mobile telephone numbers, racial or ethnic origin, political opinions, religious beliefs, personal photos, personal diaries, personal correspondence, genes, fingerprints, etc. Precautionary measures should also be taken to prevent the collated personal information from being disclosed to a third party without prior consent.